pizycki/RememberMe/README.md

 The API is hosted with [Spring MVC framework](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html)
 (altough, we don't use V in here).
-To make development even more simple, I choosed Spring Boot framework with [Maven](https://maven.apache.org/) type project.
-It made resolving all dependancies painless.
+To make development even more simple, I choosed Spring Boot framework with [Maven](https://maven.apache.org/) type project for resolving all dependancies painless.
+The API hosting server is Tomcat.

 For gathering and browsing film catalog I've used open source data provider [OMDb API](http://www.omdbapi.com/).
 The requests are made on the server-side with [RestTemplate](https://spring.io/guides/gs/consuming-rest/) from one of